madjugglers/pattern-book/03_four_person_patterns.md

 There are many variations on the shooting star.
 Add multiple clubs and up the passes to doubles and/or triples.
 Pirouette through the middle

-Shooting Star was created by Bryan Olson in 1993.
+Shooting Star was created by Bryan Olson in 1993 (not in Madison!!).

 ## 14 Club Lines (for 4 jugglers)